Control of nonlinear Compton scattering in a squeezed vacuum

 Our aim is to formulate strong-field QED in the presence of an intense coherent state and in a squeezed vacuum.
-Analogously as above, we assume that, apart from the electrons, positrons, and photons described by the radiation field $A^{\mu}(x)$, both the initial and the final states of the system contain photons in the displaced squeezed state $\ket{BZ}=D(b)S(z)\ket{0}$, where
+As sketched in Fig.~\ref{Schematics}, we consider replacing the standard quantum vacuum with a quantum squeezed vacuum in the region where an electron beam collides with an intense driving laser field.